 What is the course about?

-This course will introduce you to the workshop format.
-Repertoire will be chosen more widely in order to use the skills acquired previously in a more flexible and artistic manner and to further develop your awareness of critical evaluation in singing.
+This online course will introduce you to the workshop format.
+Engage with a wider variety of repertoire to build on your skills and use your voice in a more flexible and artistic manner and further develop your awareness of critical evaluation in singing.